When to Plant

 Garlic Clove

-Best planted in fall
+Best planted in the fall

-Northern Illinois: mid-September | Central Illinois: October | Southern Illinois: late October
+Northern Illinois: Mid-September | Central Illinois: October | Southern Illinois: Late October

 Sow 2-4" apart, 1-2" deep.